sarahsamorodnitsky/spagg/README.md

 ## Bugs and Improvements

-Please feel free to use the `Issues` tab to note bugs or to suggest improvements.
+Please feel free to use the `Issues` tab on [the spagg Github site](https://github.com/sarahsamorodnitsky/spagg) to note bugs or to suggest improvements.